Monday, February 27, 2023

 - Erik Aaboe–Energy Transition Specialist, New Mexico Renewable Energy Transmission Authority (NMRETA)

-- Mark Russell–VP of Business Development, National Renewable Solutions
+- Mark Russell–VP of Transmission, National Renewable Solutions

-- Kathleen Staks–Deputy Director, Western Freedom and Board Chair, Colorado Electric Transmission Authority (CETA)
+- Kathleen Staks–Executive Director, Western Freedom and Board Chair, Colorado Electric Transmission Authority (CETA)

 12:00 – 1:00 pm